iroykaufman/investigations/docs/pcrs/grub.md

 This document aims to explain what measurements extend each PCR in the case of a Fedora CoreOS node.
-Also, it covers which of those PCRs could be used during the attestation of confidential cluster nodes.
+Also, it covers which of those PCRs could be used during the attestation of trusted execution cluster nodes.

 # Methodology